savva-k/savva-k.github.io/content/post/passed-the-oracle-1z0-808-certification/index.md

 categories:
   - "Coding"
 tags:
-  - "1Z0-808"
-  - "OCA"
   - "Java"
+params:
-image: images/main.png
+  mainImage: images/main.png
+summary: "Good news, everyone!
+Even though this is the first blog in 2018, I'm still alive and I'm happy to say that I have passed the Oracle Certified Associate exam with 94% of correct answers (I still can't believe it 😱).
+"
 ---

-Good news, everyone!

-Even though this is the first blog in 2018, I'm still alive and I'm happy to say that I have passed the Oracle Certified Associate exam with 94% of correct answers (I still can't believe it 😱).

 It took about a month to prepare and I was spending all my free the time after work to read a book and write and test code examples.